-Despite inconsistencies in their stories, no eye witnesses and no DNA evidence, the five were convicted in two trials in 1990.
+Despite inconsistencies in their stories, no eye witnesses and no DNA evidence linking them to the crime, the five were convicted in two trials in 1990.
 McCray, Salaam and Santana were found guilty of rape, assault, robbery and riot.
 Richardson was found guilty of attempted murder, rape, assault and robbery.
 Korey was found guilty of sexual abuse, assault and riot.
 They spent between six and 13 years behind bars.

 Charges Vacated After Shocking Confession

 In 2002 a convicted serial rapist and murderer already serving time, confessed to the Meili attack.
 Matias Reyes was a positive DNA match to evidence found at the crime scene.
 On December 19, 2002, a New York Supreme Court justice vacated the convictions of the five previously accused men.

 In 2003, the Central Park Five filed a civil lawsuit against New York City for malicious prosecution, racial discrimination and emotional distress.
 City officials fought the case for more than a decade, before finally settling for $41 million dollars.